anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 #  Software Testing Notes:

+## What is QA?
+Q stands for quality and A stands for Assurance.

+## Why Company needs QA?
+Quality

 ## Importance of Software Testing/Objectives of Software Testing

 - Finding defects which may get created by the programmer while developing the software.